Water Problems in Highgate Hill

 This article dates from 4 years after the reservoir was completed.

-Despite these works, subsequent extension of water reticulation was not automatic.
+Despite these works, subsequent extension of water reticulation to a given home was not automatic.
 For example, there is mention in the Telegraph, 30th August 1916 of an application to Council for extension of water supply to Fraser Terrace and to Dudley and Sankey Streets.

 Highgate Hill service reservoir remains in operation today.